UniHD-CEG/gpugraph500/README.md

 * Embed the [compression encoding routines](https://github.com/UniHD-CEG/gpugraph500/blob/master/cpu_2d/compression/cpusimd/include/codecfactory.h#L106) in the [communication module](https://github.com/UniHD-CEG/gpugraph500/blob/master/cpu_2d/globalbfs.hh#L536) (e.g. by using lambda functions).
 The [current implementation](https://github.com/UniHD-CEG/gpugraph500/blob/master/cpu_2d/compression/compression.hh#L15) does not allow code inlining by the Linker (due to the use of the `virtual` keyword).

 * Remove [type conversion](https://github.com/UniHD-CEG/gpugraph500/blob/master/cpu_2d/compression/cpusimd.hh#L93) in the compression calls (Using a [GPU PFOR-compression implementation?](https://github.com/UniHD-CEG/gpugraph500/blob/master/cpu_2d/compression/gpusimt/cudacompress.cu#L196)).
 The associated paper demonstrates that while compression reduces overheads and data movement, the type conversion from 64 bit to 32 bit values for CPU-based compression can outweigh communication savings.

+* Add compression to the [Predecessor list reduction](https://github.com/UniHD-CEG/gpugraph500/blob/master/cpu_2d/globalbfs.hh#L230) phase (Once rows and columns are compressed, this represents the of the total data movement).
+Currently, this process is done by (i) each node computes its Frontier Queue verices by aplying its Frontier Queue Bitmap and transmit this to the rest using a P2P fashion; the same process is done with the node's predecessor list and the node's predecessor list Bitmap. (ii) This new sequence of integers is transmitted in an [MPI_AllGatherv](https://github.com/UniHD-CEG/gpugraph500/blob/master/cpu_2d/globalbfs.hh#L1081) fashion.
+As result of applying the bitmap and then transmitting, the transmited data results on a random-like, non ordered sequence of integers, and thus it loses the data characteristics that enable it for achieving the same reduction that in Row and Column transfers.

+A new [approach](https://github.com/UniHD-CEG/gpugraph500/blob/master/cpu_2d/globalbfs.hh#L1001), consisting on compressing first and then sending the compressed four data structures (FQ, FQ's bitmap, PL, PL's bitmap) through MPI_AllGatherv would enable each node to compute the general Predeccesor list avoiding the uncompressed P2P and [MPI_AllGatherv](https://github.com/UniHD-CEG/gpugraph500/blob/master/cpu_2d/globalbfs.hh#L1081) transfers.

 # Resources
 [D. Lemire's SIMDCompression](https://github.com/lemire/SIMDCompressionAndIntersection)